How can your organization harness the world’s largest professional network to attract talent?

-This is a question we’re asked a lot, so this is based on my experience and based on all the companies we are working with in the UK.
-First one I’d say is having a strong presence.
+This is a question we’re asked a lot, so this is based on my experience, and based on all the companies we are working within the UK.
+The first one I’d say is having a strong presence.
 What I mean there is having your company and your brand presence built.
 Having a profile on LinkedIn, Twitter, any other social media, building out that content so it’s interesting, sharing updates through social and through LinkedIn that aren’t just about talent but about all sorts of things that your company might be doing.

 How exactly does a company get LinkedIn followers?